dobra-e/Pyber_Analysis/README.md

 * ride_id

 ### Purpose
 The purpose of the analysis was to identify differences in ride-sharing patterns between city types to inform decision-making at PyBer.
-In particular, the goal is to improve accress to ridesharing services and determine affordability for underserved neighborhoods.
+In particular, the goal is to improve access to ridesharing services and determine affordability for underserved neighborhoods.

 ### Analysis
 #### Ride-Share DataFrame